SAP/ui5-tooling/docs/pages/Troubleshooting.md

 !!! warning
     The combination of the `UI5_LOG_LVL` environment variable with the `--log-level` CLI parameter might lead to unexpected results; they should be used interchangeably but not together.
 The CLI parameter takes precedence over the `UI5_LOG_LVL` environment variable.

-### Changing UI5 Tooling's Home directory
+### Changing UI5 Tooling's Data directory

-UI5 Tooling's Home directory is by default in `~/.ui5`.
+UI5 Tooling's data directory is by default at `~/.ui5`.
 In some cases and environments this is not a convenient place and the user needs to provide a better location.
 This location is provided via the `UI5_DATA_DIR` environment variable.

 Example: